 ‘Cambridge University Press are proud to publish this landmark project, which will undoubtedly generate discussion and influence research and policy in these areas for many years to come.’

-IPSP is an independent association of research scholars and the goal of improving the core institutions of modern societies through its work.
+IPSP is an independent association of research fellows and the goal of improving the core institutions of modern societies through its work.

 You can order a copy of the report here.